VacariGabriel/aws-serverless/hello-sls/README.md

-# hello-sls
+# hello with serverless framework

-A simple lambda with *serverless framework*.
+A simple lambda with _serverless framework_.

 ## Installation